Antari-yan/Introduction-Container/README.md

 ## General Best practices

 #### File descriptor limits
-Many Linux distributions limit open files per process to `1024`.
+Many Linux distributions limit the open files per process to `1024`.
 Orchestrators handling many sockets (reverse proxies, monitoring, MQTT brokers) easily exceed this.
 Raising the limit is often a requriement, otherwise the operation can be compromised with some cntainer not properly functioning.